diffcrypt/diffcrypt-ruby/README.md

 ## Converting between ciphers

 Sometimes you may want to rotate the cipher used on a file.
-You cab do this rogramtically using the ruby code above, or you can also chain the CLI commands like so:
+You can do this programmatically using the ruby code above, or you can also chain the CLI commands like so:

 ```shell
 diffcrypt decrypt -k $(cat test/fixtures/aes-128-gcm.key) test/fixtures/example.yml.enc > test/fixtures/example.128.yml \